 Service that Cannot Be Better

 My friends and family know that I have standards.
 If I am seated in a diner and not offered a drink within 2 minutes I leave because I know that the service will only continue to disappoint me.
 I’ve waited tables and tended bar.
 I know what service looks like and feels like.
 It is about the person receiving the service getting their wants and needs met and even exceeded.

-Though I considered “best service” or other positive adjectives to describer our service, I chose not to because I’m not saying that there aren’t other amazing professionals who also offer excellent service.
-The service that my team and I deliver cannot be better.
-If you think of a way it could be better for you, I encourage you to tell me so we can meet and exceed your expectations.
+Though I considered “best service” or other positive adjectives to describe our service, I chose not to because my intent was not to say there aren’t other amazing professionals who also offer excellent service.
+The service my team and I deliver cannot be better.
+If you think of a way it could be better for you, I encourage you to tell me so we can adapt to meet and exceed your expectations.

 At my initial meeting with buyers, sellers, or investors, I ask what is most important to them and what they fear most about the process.
-Then we deliver customized service that meets the individual’s desires.
+Then we deliver customized service that meets the client’s individual desires.